adriandleon/kmp-template-shared-ui/docs/SUPABASE_INTEGRATION.md

 }
 ```

-Include the plugin in the shared module `build.gradle.kts` file:
+Include the plugin in the composeApp module `build.gradle.kts` file:

 ```kotlin
 plugins {